-Moody's currently rates Sparebanken Møre A2/C-/P-1, all ratings are on review for possible downgrade.
-The current C- bank financial strength rating (BFSR equals a baseline credit assessment (BCA) of Baa1).
-The ratings incorporates Sparebanken Møre's sound local franchise but is constrained by the bank's high borrower concentration and its exposures to volatile corporate sectors.
+Moody's currently rates Sparebanken Møre A2/C-/P-1.
+All ratings are on review for downgrade.
+The current Cstandalone bank financial strength rating (BFSR, mapping to a baseline credit assessment, BCA, of baa1) incorporates Sparebanken Møre's sound local franchise but is primarily constrained by the bank's high borrower concentration and its exposures to more volatile corporate sectors.

-The current global local currency (GLC) deposit rating of A2, on review for downgrade, is supported by Sparebanken Møre's stand alone rating of C- tracking to Baa1 BCA and the Aaa local currency deposit ceiling of Norway, which is deemed the underlying support provider.
-Sparebanken Møre's GLC deposit rating benefits from a two-notch uplift from its BCA.
+The current global local currency (GLC) deposit rating of A2, on review for downgrade, is supported by Sparebanken Møre's standalone rating of C-, tracking to baa1 BCA, and the Aaa local currency deposit ceiling of Norway, which is deemed the underlying support provider.
+As a result, Sparebanken Møre's GLC deposit rating benefits from a two-notch uplift from its BCA.
 This is based on our assessment of a high probability of systemic support for the bank if necessary and its importance to the Norwegian market.
-Moody's is however likely to gradually reduce such unusual support uplift as regulators globally consider implementing bank resolution regimes.
+Moody's is however likely to gradually reduce the support uplift as regulators globally consider implementing bank resolution regimes.